 - Heat up a large pan on high heat

-- Add green beans once a drop of water on the pan sizzles and evaporate immediately.
+- Add green beans once a drop of water on the pan sizzles and evaporates immediately.

 - Spread green beans out in a single layer and cook for 2 minutes.